-Spanish 101.1 Bilingual Communication Skills for Spanish Speakers (Pocho to Standard Spanish)
+Spanish 101.1 Bilingual Communication Skills for Spanish Speakers I (4).

-+ Spanish 102.1 Bilingual Communication Skills for Spanish Speakers (Standard Spanish to English)

-Spanish 105.
-Spanish for Public Service

-+ Spanish 150.
-Folklórico and Teatro Workshops
+- +Spanish 102.
+Bilingual Communication Skills for Spanish Speakers II (4). - Spanish 105.
+Spanish for Public Service (4) - +Spanish 150.
+Folklórico and Teatro Workshops (2)

 Students selecting this minor will be required to take 24 units from the following: